mbugni/debian-remix/README.md

 This project is a Debian remix (like a [Debian Live][01]) and aims to offer a complete system for multipurpose usage with localization support.
 You can [download a live image][02] and try the software, and then install it in your PC if you want.
 You can also customize the image starting from available scripts.

-Other goals of this remix are:
+Main goals of this remix are:
+* Flatpak apps usage
 * adding common extra-repos
-* supporting multimedia and office (printers and scanners)
+* supporting printers and scanners
-* Flatpak apps usage

 ## How to build the LiveCD
 [See a detailed description][03] about how to build the live media.